 David Quisenberry joined City Club in 2010, currently serves on the Club's Research Board and was most recently the research advisor to the property tax study committee.
 Past City Club involvement includes 2012/2013 executive director search committee, research advisor to the Casino Ballot Measure Study in 2012, and vice-chair of the Club's PERS Reform comprehensive study.

 Professionally, David is an independent wealth advisor helping clients locally and nationally with fee-only financial planning, asset management, and comprehensive wealth advice.
-He is a graduate of Whitworth University and also serves as the chair of the board of directors of The Dougy Center.
+He is a graduate of Whitworth University.

 Peter Ricoy, Treasurer